emschu/archivebox-quick-add/README.md

 - Available in multiple languages
 - Have an idea or a question? -> Open an [issue](https://github.com/emschu/archivebox-quick-add/issues/new)

+## Upcoming features
+- Add tags to a URL
+- Choose archiving method instead of using all
+- Provide depth to archiver

 ## Install, Build and Run

 ```console